-This report is made solely to the Scheme's Trustee, as a body, in accordance with the Scheme and Rules set out in the Schedule to the British Coal Staff Superannuation Scheme (Modification) Regulations 1994 and as subsequently amended.
+This report is made solely to the Scheme's Trustee, as a body, in accordance with Scheme and Rules as set out in the Schedule to the British Coal Staff Superannuation Scheme (Modification) Regulations 1994 and as subsequently amended.
 Our audit work has been undertaken so that we might state to the Scheme's Trustee those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Scheme's Trustee as a body, for our audit work, for this report, or for the opinions we have formed.

-Deloitte UP
+Deloitte LLP

-Deloitte LLPStatutory Auditor Reading, United Kingdom 27 August 2020
+Statutory Auditor Reading, United Kingdom 14 July 2021